Ecclesiastical Nagasaki

-Portuguese Nagasaki and Ecclesiastical Nagasaki refer to the period during which the city of Nagasaki was under foreign administration, between the years of 1580 and 1587.
-Formally granted to the Jesuits, a representative of the Portuguese Crown was considered the highest authority in the city when present, as per Portuguese rights of Padroado.
+Ecclesiastical Nagasaki refers to the period during which the city of Nagasaki was administered by the Jesuits under the nominal authority of the Ōmura clan.

+Contrary to some accounts, it was not a Portuguese colony.
+Portuguese representatives had only commercial and religious privileges under the Padroado.

 First contacts with the Portuguese

 The first Portuguese (and incidentally, Western) landfall on Japanese soil appears to have been in 1543, after a group of Portuguese merchants travelling aboard a trade junk towards China were blown off course to the island of Tanegashima.

 Thereafter, trade began between Portuguese Malacca, China and Japan, as the Portuguese took advantage of the Chinese trade embargo on Japan to act as middlemen between the two nations.
 In 1550, King John III of Portugal declared the Japanese trade a "crown monopoly", and henceforth, only ships authorized by Goa were allowed to make the journey.
 In 1557 the authorities of Canton (Guangzhou) leased Macau to the Portuguese to support this trade, in exchange for tribute in silver.

 The state of civil war in Japan was highly beneficial to the Portuguese, as several competing lords sought to attract the Portuguese "black ship" and its trade to their domains.
 Initially the Portuguese called either at Firando (Hirado) belonging to Matsura Takanobu, or Bungo belonging to Ōtomo Sōrin, but in 1562 shifted to Yokoseura when its lord, Omura Sumitada, offered to be the first lord to convert to Christianity, adopting the name Dom Bartolomeu.
 In 1564 he faced a rebellion instigated by Buddhist priests and Yokoseura was razed to the ground.

 In 1571 Dom Bartolomeu, or Omura Sumitada, granted some land in the small fishing village of Nagasaki to the Jesuits, that was divided into six neighbourhoods, to receive exiled Christians from other territories and the Portuguese traders.
 The Jesuits constructed a chapel and a college under the name of St. Paul, like those of Goa and Malacca.
 By 1579 Nagasaki had 400 homes, with a few Portuguese casados (married men).